 For many students, attending college is the first taste of adult responsibility.
 For many parents, it’s the first real separation and change from managing your student’s life to supporting it.
 Encouragement, awareness, empathy and involvement are ways you can support your student to make their SVSU experience the very best.
-We have categorized some of the most common questions parents and family members have, to help you provide guidance to your student.

 The Center for Academic Achievement offers tutoring services for a variety of subjects including Accounting, Statistics, Biology, Chemistry, Math, Physics, History, Psychology, and more!
 Encourage your student to visit their website or contact them at 989-964-2221 to schedule an appointment with a tutor.
 In addition to subject-specific tutoring, SVSU also has a great Writing Center where students can seek help with writing papers for any course.